prakharsharma/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using a combination of spatial, color histogram and HOG features.
-Training is done by [`train`][linearSVMTrainFunc].
+Classifier is represented by [`VehicleClassifier`][vehicleClassifier].
+It does the following

+1. Creates a `LinearSVC` model,
+1. Collects training data and extracts features using [`FeatureExtractor`][featureExtractor],
+1. Normalizes data using `sklearn.preprocessing.StandardScaler`, and
+1. Trains the model at [`train`][linearSVMTrainFunc].

 ###Sliding Window Search